Return to the Cotswolds

 This area is rich with history, natural beauty, colorful gardens, unique homes, and quaint villages… much more than we could cover in our first one-week Experience.
 The “Return” week expands our immersion in the culture and landscape of the Cotswolds to include different places and experiences.

 As those who have spent time in the Cotswolds can attest… the food is outstanding!
 Forget what you may have read about British food in the past.
 From simple tea rooms to “gastropubs” to ethnic restaurants, local chefs and cooks can draw on the abundance of local produce nearby to produce healthy and creative meals.
-Just be sure to save room for Charley’s favorite sticky toffee pudding!
+Just be sure to save room for our all-time favorite sticky toffee pudding!

 The specific itinerary for this trip will be finalized based on the group and the interests of the group members.
 Our list of possibilities for the week includes: